 We filed testimony in February 2018, responsive to both the intervenors' testimony and the MPSC's Notice of Additional Issues addressing alternative risk-sharing mechanisms.
 Intervenors filed testimony on the Notice of Additional Issues in March 2018.
-A hearing is scheduled to begin May 31, 2018.
+The MPSC held a hearing during the second quarter of 2018, and we expect a decision in the matter no later than the fourth quarter of 2018.
 If the MPSC approves a new mechanism, the MPSC may apply the mechanism to variable costs on a retroactive basis to the effective date of HB 193 (July 1, 2017).

-Montana Electric Tracker Open Dockets - 2015/2016 - 2016/2017 - Under the previous statutory tracker mechanism, each year we submitted an electric tracker filing for recovery of supply costs for the 12-month period ended June 30 and for the projected supply costs for the next 12-month period, which were subject to a prudency review.
-In June 2017, the MPSC consolidated the current-period supply costs portion of the 2016/2017 docket with the 2015/2016 docket.
-The rates for this consolidated docket were approved on an interim basis.
-The MPSC has not established a schedule regarding this consolidated docket under the prior statutory tracker.
-In addition, the MPSC consolidated the projected supply costs portion of the 2016/2017 docket with the PCCAM docket, discussed above.
+Montana Electric Tracker Open Dockets - 2015/2016 - 2016/2017 - 2017/2018 (2015-2018 Tracker Filings) - Under the previous statutory tracker mechanism, each year we submitted an electric tracker filing for recovery of supply costs for the 12-month period ended June 30 and for the projected supply costs for the next 12-month period, which were subject to a prudency review.
+We continue to submit annual filings, pursuant to our tariff, until the MPSC approves a new cost recovery mechanism for electricity supply costs.
+The MPSC has issued three orders approving interim rates for the 2015-2018 Tracker Filings, but has not established a schedule for adjudication of these filings.

-Montana Electric Tracker Litigation - 2012/2013 - 2013/2014 (Consolidated Docket) and 2014/2015 (2015 Tracker) - In 2016, we received two orders in separate electric tracker dockets filed with the MPSC, which, in total, resulted in a \$12.4 million disallowance of costs, including interest.
-The first order (Consolidated Docket) included a disallowance of replacement power costs from a 2013 outage at Colstrip Unit 4.
+Montana Electric Tracker Litigation - 2013/2014 - In 2016, the MPSC issued an order which, in total, resulted in a \$12.4 million disallowance of costs, including interest.
+The order included a disallowance of replacement power costs from a 2013 outage at Colstrip Unit 4.
 In September 2016, we appealed that order to the Montana District Court, arguing that the order was arbitrary and capricious and violated Montana law.
 We expect a decision on this appeal within the next nine months.